syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/gantt/criticalpath.md

 ![Alt text](images/criticalpath.PNG)

-## Customize taskbar in critical path
+## Customize critical path taskbar

 The critical path taskbar  can be customized by using [`queryTaskbarInfo`] event.